davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

-# Debugging Python FastAPI apps in containers with Visual Studio code
+# Debugging Python FastAPI apps in Docker containers with Visual Studio Code

 *tl;dr: in this post I write about how a modern IDE like Visual Studio Code can ease debugging of a dockerized application [that I described before](https://davidefiocco.github.io/2020/06/27/streamlit-fastapi-ml-serving.html).
 The process is broken down in steps, but some basic level of familiarity with that project, working knowledge of Docker and debugging in Python is assumed.*